rtens/blog.rtens.org/src/articles/drafts/2017-02-17 On Principles.md

 Status: draft

+- victor about living on principle
+- description of my principle requires to talk about first principles
+- first principles of computing

 How do you live your life?
+How do you want to live you life?
 Why did you make the decisions you made?
-How do you want to live you life?
 What do you want to stand for as a person?
-These are not the usual questions that you might ask yourself while listening to a talk at a technical conference.
+These are not the usual questions that you hear in a talk at a technical conference.
 Unless you are listening to [Bret Victor].
-In [*Inventing on Principle*][video] (transcript [here][transcript]) he talks about nothing less than the most important question of all: What do I want to do with my life?
+In [*Inventing on Principle*][video] (transcript [here][transcript]) he speaks about nothing less than the question of all questions: What do I want to do with my life?

 [Bret Victor]: http://worrydream.com/
 [video]: https://vimeo.com/36579366